Fire Department

 Emergency Support

-Pictured is the RNO Fire Department assisting in the 2021 Caldor Fire.
+Pictured is the RTAAFD assisting in the 2021 Caldor Fire.

 Training Collaboration

-RNO fire fighters receive on-going training and collaborate with other local departments and agencies.
-All RNO Fire Department members are required to keep current with aircraft in service at RNO and attend Emergency Management and Homeland Security courses.
+Our fire fighters receive on-going training and collaborate with other local departments and agencies.
+All RTAAFD fire fighters are required to keep current with aircraft in service at RNO and attend Emergency Management and Homeland Security courses.
 Disaster planning and building and aircraft evacuation are regular components of training.

-Pictured is a 2022 training with the RNO Fire Department and Truckee Meadows Fire Protection District.
+Pictured is a 2022 training with the RTAAFD and Truckee Meadows Fire Protection District.

-Apply with the RNO Fire Department today.
 The RTAA offers competitive pay, a great culture and benefits package, and the best seat in the house to see aircraft in and out of RNO.
-Openings coming soon, spring 2023.
+Check current openings.

 Explore Openings